• Skip to primary navigation

 This oven cooked rice recipe will give you perfect rice every time.
 Never have gluey and mushy, or undercooked rice again.
 Just perfect light and fluffy rice, and it is so easy to make.
 Perfect if you already have the oven on cooking something else too.

-If you want to try some other recipes that make rice a little more exciting, then why not try our Easy Coconut Rice, Easy Greek Rice, Cilantro Lime Rice, Turmeric Rice, The Best Spanish Rice or Mediterranean Rice Salad?
+If you want to try some other recipes that make rice a little more exciting, then why not try our Brown Rice and Quinoa blend, Easy Coconut Rice, Easy Greek Rice, Cilantro Lime Rice, Turmeric Rice, The Best Spanish Rice or Mediterranean Rice Salad?

 Jump to: